Bud Tingwell

-Charles William Tingwell AM (3 January 1923 – 15 May 2009), known professionally as Bud Tingwell or Charles 'Bud' Tingwell, was an Australian film, television, theatre and radio actor.
+Charles William Tingwell AM (3 January 1923 – 15 May 2009), known professionally as Bud Tingwell or Charles 'Bud' Tingwell, was an Australian actor.
 One of the veterans of Australian film, he acted in his first motion picture in 1946 and went on to appear in more than 100 films and numerous TV programs in both the United Kingdom and Australia.

 Early life and military service

-Tingwell was born in the Sydney suburb of Coogee, the son of William Harvey Tingwell and Enid (née Green).
+Tingwell was born on 3 January 1923 in the Sydney suburb of Coogee, the son of William Harvey Tingwell and Enid (née Green).
 William volunteered as a surf lifesaver at Coogee Surf Life Saving Club where, in 1922, a colleague noticed Enid's pregnancy and asked, 'What's budding there?', and 'Bud' became the nickname for their infant son.
 As an adolescent, Bud was encouraged by his father to train as an accountant, but Tingwell failed the entrance exam.

 While still at school, he became a cadet at Sydney radio station 2CH, soon becoming the youngest radio announcer in Australia.

-World War II
+Second World War

 In 1941, aged 18, Tingwell volunteered for war service overseas with the Royal Australian Air Force.
 Under the British Commonwealth Air Training Plan, personnel from Commonwealth air forces formed part of a joint training and assignment system.
 Consequently, Tingwell trained as a pilot in Canada during 1942.
 Despite damaging a Harvard training aircraft in August, he later qualified as a pilot and was commissioned as a pilot officer that December.
 He was posted to the Mediterranean Theatre and underwent operational training with No. 74 Operational Training Unit RAF, in British Palestine, and qualified to fly the Hawker Hurricane and Supermarine Spitfire.

 In January 1944, he was posted to No. 680 Squadron RAF, a photo reconnaissance unit, and flew 75 sorties in Mosquitos and Spitfires during the Italian campaign.
 Other aircraft that Tingwell was qualified to fly included the Bristol Blenheim, Martin Baltimore, Bristol Beaufighter and Airspeed Oxford.
 He was promoted to flying officer in June 1943 and flight lieutenant in December 1944.

 Towards the end of the war, Tingwell was transferred back to Australia.
 He was posted to No. 5 Operational Training Unit RAAF as a flying instructor in June 1945, and then in December 1945, after the war had ended, he was posted to No. 87 Squadron RAAF, flying photo-reconnaissance Mosquitoes, until his demobilisation in March 1946.

-His war service earned him the 1939–45 Star, Italy Star, Defence Medal, War Medal 1939–1945, and Australia Service Medal 1939–1945.
-Tingwell remained a reservist into the 1950s.
+Tingwell's war service earned him the 1939–45 Star, Italy Star, Defence Medal, War Medal 1939–1945, and Australia Service Medal 1939–1945.
+He remained a reservist into the 1950s.